 SaaS solutions are software-based products and services that are used in the cloud.
 These are easy to deploy and paid for on a per-use basis and a recurring billing cycle (typically monthly).
 SaaS solutions are also maintained by the product provider, freeing businesses from the need to spend more on in-house support for unique applications.

-Benefits of cloud migration
+Benefits of Cloud Migration

-Challenges of cloud migration
+Challenges of Cloud Migration

 The cloud can house almost any application, however, not every application should be in the cloud.
 Most can’t be easily moved to the cloud without causing serious disruption to business operation and some cannot function effectively within the cloud without additional development, or worse yet, a complete rebuild.

 Choosing whether to end-of-life or kill on-premise applications and rebuild them in the cloud can be a costly endeavor.
 Businesses could sacrifice months of development time along with costs to build cloud-ready applications.
 Learn more about application migration.

-Overcoming the complexity of migrating
+Overcoming the Complexity of Migrating

 Moving to the cloud introducing considerable complexity to business IT networks.
 Organizations are tasked with maintaining and ensuring current operations run smoothly while meticulously migrating assets to the cloud.
 A thorough cloud strategy is essential to control resources and ensure budget is well-spent.